gsmatth/shooters-log/README.md

 ****

+#Way to contribute
+* Preferred way to submit issues/bugs:

 #Schema
 ![MVP Schema](https://cloud.githubusercontent.com/assets/13153982/16252177/de6d96ae-37e0-11e6-9e36-b8bf3b28e334.png)
 * Schema for mvp.
 We need to add some more text explaining the schema to those who may be interested in out API